zuozhenggh/learning-library/data-management-library/oci-di/schedule-run/schedule-run.md

 * **Create a schedule**: A schedule defines when and how frequently tasks should be run.
 A schedule can be used across tasks of any type.
 * **Create a task schedule for the task**: A task schedule is an automated run configuration for a specific task.
 You schedule a task to run automatically by creating a task schedule, and associating the task schedule with an existing schedule.

+In this Lab, you will schedule your Pipeline Task to run daily at 2PM.

 *Estimated Lab Time*: 30 minutes

 ### Objectives